 In our relationship with the tax authorities we act in a professional, courteous and timely manner to ensure that we are a reliable and respected taxpayer.
 We respond to the tax authorities 'inquiries in a timely and transparent manner.
 Where appropriate and possible, we will engage in early dialogue with the tax authorities where significant uncertainties related to tax matters apply to our business operations.
+This also include using formalized frameworks such as Advanced Pricing Agreements etc.

-The Hempel Tax team manages the relationship with local tax authorities around the world..
+The Hempel Tax team manages the relationship with local tax authorities around the world.